Palaung language: Phonology

 Chen, et al. (1986) lists the following consonants for Palaung:

 A final /r/ can be heard as a voiceless sound [ɹ̥], and following a /u/ it is heard as [ɫ̥].

 /ɤ/ can be heard in rapid speech as a central vowel [ə], and is heard as [ɤ] elsewhere. /a/ can be heard as fronted [æ] before /k, ŋ/, and [ɛ] before /n, t/.

 According to Shorto (1960), /ɤ/ does not occur alone in primary stressed syllable, but only in an unstressed syllable or as the second member of a diphthong.
 There are also a large number of diphthongs, including /eo/, /eɤ/, /aɤ/, /ɔɤ/, /oɤ/, /uɤ/, and /iɤ/.

 Although Milne (1921) includes the vowels /ü, ö, ɪ/ in her transcriptions, Shorto (1960) did not find these as vowel phonemes in his work.

 (Note that the words cited below in the Syntax section come from Milne (1921), so their phonetic representations may need revision.)

+Writing system

+During British rule in Burma, Palaung speakers used the Shan script to write their languages.
+An American Christian missionary introduced a new script for Palaung in 1912, but the script failed to gain traction.

+In 1955, Paw San devised a new script for the language, and was awarded a gold medal by the local chieftain, Khun Pan Cing, for his efforts.
+However, the script did not displace other writing systems used for Palaung, especially due to the dominance of Shan authorities.
+From 1967 to 1968, the Shan Council held a session in Taunggyi to devise a new script and settled on a Burmese-based script to make Pali texts more accessible to Palaung speakers.

+A standardised form of this script was adopted in 1972, and is currently used in non-formal education in Shan State and Mandalay.
+Based on the Burmese alphabet, it retains all Burmese consonants and introduces some new vowel combinations, an additional consonant (ႎ /v/), and a complete set of tone markers influenced by the Shan language.
+This enables Pali words to be written using their original form, though only Palaung-specific sounds are commonly represented.
+Unlike scripts for Mon or Burmese, the Palaung script does not reflect an older stage of the language.
+It shares some features with the Shan script.
+The script is especially used for the northern Palaung varieties of Shwe and Rumai, although the literacy rate is generally low due to the presence of higher prestige languages of Shan and Burmese in the region.
+Recently, community groups in Shan State and Mandalay have undertaken efforts to standardise Palaung orthography.

+The southern variety of Palaung, Ruching, is also written using the Tai Tham script, although literacy is low, and now competes with the Burmese-derived script.